 Share or view your document via Mak:

-Basically you can handle Gists via the status bar:
+You can either handle Gists via the status bar:

-After your Gist loaded (?gist=id), Mak saves it as a file (#id).
+Once your Gist has been loaded (?gist=id), Mak saves it as a file (#id).

-If you click “push” for a non-gist file, Mak will convert it to Gist for you.
+If you “push” a non-gist file, Mak will suggest to create a Gist.

-If you try to push to a Gist that you don’t have the permission, Mak will suggest to fork the Gist.
+If you try to push to a Gist that you don’t have the permission, Mak will suggest to fork that Gist.

 Mak itself only stores your data inside the browser cache locally (localStorage).

-Mak does NOT collect any log from your device or your GitHub account.
+Mak does NOT collect any log from your device or GitHub account.

-If you’re using Gist Sync mode, Mak will choose private Gist by default and will never sync without your permission.
+If you’re using Gist Sync, Mak will create private Gists by default, and will never sync in the background without your permission.

 Gist is a product from GitHub.
-Gist downloading / uploading only happens between you and GitHub.
+Gist downloading / uploading only happens between your browser and GitHub’s API server.

 Normally the browser will not clean up your local cache.
-But if you accidentally do that, all your documents will be lost.
+But if you accidentally did that, all your documents will be lost.

 Please manually backup (set:export) or sync (Gist) your documents as frequently as possible.

-Free.
-This project started from a HCI idea and there’re no further plans by now.
+Yes.
+This project was a HCI experiment at the beginning, and there’re no further plans by now.

-And it’s a free software open sourced under the MIT license (soon).
+It’s also a free software and will be open sourced under the MIT license soon.

-I think Gist is already a perfect product.
-Actually it’s one of the best tools I’ve ever used.
+Gist is a perfect product.
+And it’s one of the best tools I’ve ever used.

-Gist encourages people to create and share small documents.
+Gist encourages people to create and share notes and code snippets.

-It’s easy to read, write, embed in your website, share and comment on a Gist.
+It’s easy to read, write, embed in your website, or discuss with people.

-Most Importantly, it’s super light-weighted and has the very same design philosophy with Mak.
+Most Importantly, it’s super light-weighted and has the very same design philosophy like Mak.

 In some word, Mak is just an interface based on Gist.